Camborne: Camborne School of Mines

 Because of the prior importance of metal mining to the Cornish economy, the Camborne School of Mines (CSM) developed as the only specialist hard rock education establishment in the United Kingdom, until the Royal School of Mines was established in 1851.
 Plans for the school were laid out in 1829, leading to the current school in 1888.
-It now forms part of the University of Exeter; it moved to the University's Tremough campus (now known as Penryn Campus) in 2004.
-CSM graduates work in the mining industry all over the world.
-It has a fine collection of minerals in its museum of geology.
+It now forms part of the University of Exeter; it moved to the university's Tremough campus (now known as Penryn Campus) in 2004.

 Steam locomotion

 On Christmas Eve 1801, the Puffing Devil – a steam-powered road locomotive built by Camborne engineer Richard Trevithick – made its way up Camborne Hill in Cornwall.
 It was the world's first self-propelled passenger carrying vehicle.
 The events have been turned into a local song: